leccyril/telemetry/README.md

 ```bash
 db.createUser({user:"telemetry", pwd:"telemetry", roles:[{role:"readWrite", db: "telemetry"}]});
 ```
-you can alos just install mongoDB locally
+you can also just install mongoDB locally

+Go in /delivery folder you will have for each part folder with installation guide

 ## Usage

-Go in /delivery folder you will have for each part folder with installation guide
+you can launch all projects on same computer
+Tested with windows distribution